ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 the V2 API will return the newly created object, including its ID, for future reference.

-NOTE: The content’s variable names and values take the same form as those returned when polling for a specific Incident.
+.. note:: The content’s variable names and values take the same form as those returned when polling for a specific Incident.
 The V2 ThreatConnect API maintains this congruency intentionally to make reusing values easier.

 If created successfully, the V2 API will respond with a response detailing the Group created.